 Optimizing The Getup: Simple and Sinister

-I actually started Simple and Sinister back in November of 2015 (I lasted about 4 weeks before hopping onto a powerlifting program – I guess I wasn’t ready for simple, sustainable results just yet…).
+Coach Chris actually started Simple and Sinister back in November of 2015 (He lasted about 4 weeks before hopping onto a powerlifting program – our guess is he wasn’t ready for simple, sustainable results just yet...).

 Simple and Sinister is – well – simple!